vassujoseph/Blog/Post_001/ArchLinux-BaseInstallation.md

    ```batch
    fdisk -l
    ```
-   This will list all the disk you have on your machine.
+   This will list all the disks you have on your machine.
 In my case the command returns this:

    ![fdisk result](./03 - ArchLinux fdisk result.PNG)